HI, MY NAME IS

 Lyme disease project at the Institut national d’excellence en santé et en services sociaux (INESSS) (2018-2020)

 INESSS is a governmental agency that formulates recommendations regarding the uptake of drugs, medical technologies, or clinical practices in Quebec based on the best available scientific evidence.
 INESSS was mandated to reflect on clinical practices to improve the diagnosis and treatment of Lyme disease and its complications.
-As a patient partner, I ensured that the reports, knowledge translation tools, and recommendations made by INESSS were compatible with patient needs and preferences.
-These documents are available here and here.
+I have been involved in this project to ensure that the reports, knowledge translation tools, and recommendations made by INESSS were compatible with patient needs and preferences.
+These documents are available here.

 Islet transplantation project at INESSS (2017)

 Islet transplantation aims to improve insulin production in individuals with unstable type 1 diabetes.
 INESSS was mandated to evaluate the relevance of offering this procedure in Quebec.
 During a short internship, I used the methods I developed during my master’s to (1) conduct an ethical analysis of this procedure and (2) guide scientific professionals on using qualitative methods to consult patients (i.e., developing recruitment strategies, interview guides, thematic analyses).
 The results of this project are available here.